rollbar/terraform-provider-rollbar/docs/data_source/rollbar_project_access_tokens.md

 Example Usage
 -------------

-To retrieve info about all projects:
+To retrieve info about all tokens:

 ```hcl-terraform
 resource "rollbar_project" "test" {